What is a Tax Examiner, Collector, or Revenue Agent?

 How do I Become a Tax Examiner, Collector, or Revenue Agent?

-Learn what Tax Examiner, Collector, or Revenue Agent education requirements there are.
+Individuals working as a Tax Examiner, Collector, or Revenue Agent have obtained the following education levels:

 How Long Does it Take to Become a Tax Examiner, Collector, or Revenue Agent?